rick-liyue-huang/Webpack-Talking/README.md

 npx webpack -v to check the version

+developers break programs up into discrete chunks of functionality called a module.

 webpack is a bundler for script.

 create 'webpack.config.js' to config the webpack tool process.